-11.5 Disclosure of the donor's will
+10.5 Disclosure of the donor's will

-You are under a duty to keep your clients' affairs confidential (Chapter 4 - Confidentiality and disclosure SRA Code of Conduct 2011).
-However, the attorney(s) may need to know about the contents of the donor's will in order to avoid acting in a manner contrary to www.the testamentary intentions of the donor for example, by the sale of an asset specifically bequeathed, when other assets that fell into residue could be disposed of instead.
+You are under a duty to keep your clients' affairs confidential (paragraphs 6.3 to 6.5 of the Code of Conduct)).

+However, the attorney(s) may need to know about the contents of the donor's will in order to avoid acting in a manner contrary to the testamentary intentions of the donor.

+For example, by the sale of an asset specifically bequeathed, when other assets that fell into residue could be disposed of instead.

 The question of disclosure of the donor's will should be discussed at the time of making the LPA, and instructions should be obtained as to whether disclosure is denied, or the circumstances in which it is permitted.
-If no sufficient authority is available the attorney(s) should apply to the Court of Protection for a specific order for the contents of the will to be disclosed.